samidh15/Getting-And-Cleaning-Data/Codebook.md

 #Codebook

 Honestly speaking I am not sure what extra info should be added other than what is already that comes with the data.
-Except the feature names should now be the mean of the variables.
+Except the feature names should now be the mean of the variables and there will be features for the categorical variables, namely activity label and subject.
 I do not know if we need to change this, instructions were not much clear.

 Feature Selection